endlos99/xdt99/doc/MANUAL.md

 xdg99 GPL Disassembler
 ----------------------

 The GPL disassembler `xdg99` is a command-line tool to convert GPL bytecode into GPL source code.

-`xdg99` shares all options with `xda99`, and works very similar to this disassembler.
+`xdg99` shares almost all options with `xda99`, and works very similar.
 In fact, at some point in the future, both programs might be merged into one.

 To show the similarities,